jgnewman/norlunda/README.md

 Things we **_don't_** want:

 - ā not becoming ai under some circumstances (there is strong desire for "heim")
+  - we want haitan and stain but not gain
+  - to be fair, we would probably be ok with /e:/ as well
 - ā becoming ai under _all_ circumstances (gān would become gain, which is undesired)
 - ǣ and ē merging, because this would merge berry and bear
 - ī moving anywhere other than ai (otherwise we get into unusual phonological patterns)